The This Engineering Life Mission:

 Mohsin Haider, This Engineering Life Host & Lead Audio Engineer – Season 2 (2020)

-Mohsin Haider is a Junior at Duke University majoring in Mechanical Engineering with a certificate in Innovation and Entrepreneurship.
+Mohsin Haider is a Senior at Duke University majoring in Mechanical Engineering with a certificate in Innovation and Entrepreneurship.
 He has explored his passions in medical technology and consumer products by working on a variety of projects at Duke for research, for pre-entrepreneurial ideas, and for fun.
 He hopes to pursue a career in Mechanical Design Engineering and wants to make a difference by creating and innovating hardware products that benefit the lives of many.

 On campus you’ll often find him at the Innovation Co-Lab, Duke’s primary makerspace, working on projects for interdisciplinary design teams through the DesignHub program.
 He also serves as a consultant there to help Duke students, staff, and faculty with CAD and design work.
 He is a member of the Duke Student Founders program and serves as a teaching assistant for EGR101, Duke’s freshman engineering design class.
 Recently he had the chance to expose himself to industry through a summer internship at Blur Product Development.